r-portas/coms3000/tutorial_notes/tutorial_11.md

 Alice and Bob share the secret key (1)
 ```

+Security is heavily dependant on the difficulty of computing discrete logarithms for finding the secret x and y

 ## Q2

 Trudy could act as a proxy for Alice and Bob, so Alice would exchanges keys with Trudy, thinking it was Bob.
 Bob would also exchange keys with Trudy, thinking it was Alice.